jgerz-0/Medusa/docs/TERRAFORM.md

 Terraform annotates the operator service account with the supplied IRSA role, points the secret store at AWS Secrets Manager, and configures the Medusa module to render an `ExternalSecret` that materialises the RDS credentials and callback tokens.
 Disable the flag in development environments to fall back to inline secrets.

+See the [External Secrets runbook](runbooks/EXTERNAL_SECRETS.md) for outage response steps, rotation playbooks, and validation checklists that must accompany any Terraform change touching the operator.

 ### Observability

 The `observability` module hardens how Prometheus and Grafana are deployed for Medusa.
 It supports two modes: